 This conference will focus on practical solutions to sustainably manage the whole sanitation service chain, covering the toilet, containment, emptying, transport, treatment and reuse, as an essential component of city-wide urban sanitation services.
 It will also highlight best practices on how to incorporate marginalised stakeholders and consumers into the institutional frameworks and enabling environments with a focus on providing service to low-income communities and disadvantaged populations.

 The theme of FSM6 is, Celebrating 10 Years: FSM Heroes – Past, Present and Future.
 From our first conference in 2011, to the FSM Alliance now being an established organisation- we have certainly come a long way.
-One thing that has remained constant in the sanitation sector is safe service provision at all levels.
+One thing that has remained constant in the sanitation sector is the need for safe service provision at all levels.
 Sanitation workers have been providing essential services, especially to communities with poor sanitation infrastructures.
 Much progress has been achieved within FSM, and there is no doubt that current research and implementation of FSM is making great leaps toward achieving SDG 6.2.

 With the deadline of the SDG’s just 9 years to go, FSM6 will focus on the evolution of the FSM sub-sector to date with a look towards the future on the key issues we feel can contribute to a world where everyone has access to safe sanitation.